 2) Electronic Prototyping Systems: Until about ten years ago, electronic system design and development was a field accessible only to skilled users, such as engineers, technicians, physicists, etc. Each time an electronic control system was required in a project, the design process had to necessarily include the choice of microcontroller, of a communication system, of a power source, etc. This choice was then binding for the selection of further components, interfaces and programming software.
-In 2005, in Ivrea (Italy) a team of designers created Arduino [29], a tiny board onto which a microcontroller was mounted together with all the necessary circuits and peripherals required for powering, communication and expansion.
+In 2005, a team of designers led by Massimo Banzi created Arduino [44], a tiny board onto which a microcontroller was mounted together with all the necessary circuits and peripherals required for powering, communication and expansion.
 A revolution had begun: electronic control systems were not the bottleneck of prototyping anymore.
 With Arduino, even users without electronics and programming skills could integrate and electronic control system in their own project pushing the limits of complex system design and prototyping.
 The key factor of the Arduino platform is not only the board but also the easy-to-use programming environment, which allows unskilled users to program through a very intuitive C like programming language.
-These two factors allowed the birth of a huge user community which empowered the Arduino world through the sharing of code, libraries and projects with open source license.
+These two factors allowed the birth of a huge user community, which empowered the home and even industrial and academic electronics world through the sharing of code, libraries and projects with open source license.
 The availability of a pre-made piece of code allowed people to focus their designs on the development of functional and challenging parts using other projects and codes as inputs for their own designs.